Capitol Theater (Manila): Architecture

 The external elements found in the building relate to the function of the structure as a cinema and the Art Deco style with its strong geometric forms.
 Crowning the top of the central tower is the world "Capitol," the name of the structure in concrete.
 Due to natural and human-caused damage, only the I and T remain.

 The national flower, sampaguita was the underlying motif of the interior spaces shown in wrought-iron grills on the stairs, the lobby, the foyer and the proscenium arch.
 Also found in its lobby is a mural entitled "Rising Philippines" done by Victorio C. Edades, Carlos V. Francisco and Galo B. Ocampo.
 The theme also is evident in the proscenium arch, featuring sampaguita flowers in bloom finished in white seashell.
 Four concentric circles of short bamboo nodes and internodes radiate from the sampaguita flowers.

 The theater accommodates 1,100 seats in its air-conditioned double-balcony interior.

 Damage and decay

 The theater closed because of the declining theater business in Manila.
 The beginning of the Light Rail Transit (LRT) construction caused the theater-goers to choose cinema theaters inside the newly opened air-conditioned malls.

 Demolition

-The theater was being demolished in June 2020 to make way for a new high-rise building.
+The theater was demolished in June 2020 to make way for a new high-rise building.